Strata bylaws and rules explained

-For example, bylaws can allow certain types of pets, establish quiet hours, limit smoking in common areas or throughout a development, restrict the rental of residential units, even specify the type of window coverings.
+For example, bylaws can allow certain types of pets, establish quiet hours, limit smoking in common areas or throughout a development, restrict age, ban or limit short-term rentals, even specify the type of window coverings.

 Bylaws may require strata lot owners to get written permission from the strata council before making changes to their strata lot, such as moving walls, changing flooring or making plumbing or electrical changes.
-In bare land strata corporations there may be bylaws such as restricting the parking of RVs (recreational vehicles) or specifying the colour of front doors.
-Some strata corporations also have age-restriction bylaws.
+In bare land strata corporations ("strata subdivisions") there may be bylaws such as restricting the parking of RVs (recreational vehicles) or specifying the colour of front doors.

 Rules are different from bylaws.
 Rules can be created to govern the use, safety and condition of the common property and common assets.
 Rules may not govern the use of strata lots, only bylaws can govern the use of strata lots.

 For example, specifying the type of window coverings in a strata lot could not be a rule, it could only be a bylaw.
 On the other hand, requiring dogs to be leashed in common areas could either be a rule or a bylaw.